Kliff Kingsbury next NFL coach fired? Speculation swirls around Arizona Cardinals coach

 Christopher Denson writes: "The question may start to evolve simply into how much longer Arizona will keep Kingsbury versus if they would let him go this season.
 At one point, Kingsbury was willing to relinquish his play-calling duties, which hasn’t transpired yet.
 Make no mistake, Kingsbury isn’t the sole reason for the Cards demise thus far.
 But if the front office wanted to weed out the more worrisome issues, he’s at the top of the list."

-This article originally appeared on Arizona Republic: Arizona Cardinals' Kliff Kingsbury firing speculation swirls
+This article originally appeared on Arizona Republic: Arizona Cardinals' Kliff Kingsbury NFL coach firing speculation swirls